Positive Thinking: Both Biblical and Scientific

 Our Creator designed us so that our thoughts have an impact on every aspect of life.
 Positive thoughts bring about positive effects.
 Negative thoughts take everything—from attitude to health—in the opposite direction.
 No wonder the author of Proverbs wrote,

-A cheerful heart is good medicine, but a crushed spirit dries up the bones.
+A cheerful heart is a good medicine, but a crushed spirit dries up the bones.
 (Prov.
 17:22 NIV)

 He knew what modern science has confirmed: Negative thoughts are a form of pollution to our body.
 What’s more, our thoughts—good and bad—affect what we say and do.
 Jesus said,